Advanced Audio Coding File

 What is a AAC file?

-Various companies, including Nokia, LG Electronics, Dolby, Sony, Panasonic, and NEC, develop the AAC standard.
+Various companies, including Nokia, LG Electronics, Dolby, Sony, Panasonic, and NEC, jointly developed and maintain the AAC standard.
 They initially released it in 1997, and the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) standardized it.

 AAC offers several performance improvements over MP3.
 Some features include a higher coding efficiency for stationary and transient signals, a simpler filterbank, and better handling of frequencies above 16 kHz.